communitiesuk/gov-uk-dash-react-components/README.md

 ## Create a new component

 Use the `ComponentTemplate` component as a template.
+This component is class based, while other components in this repository are functions.
+You can read more about [function components in the React documentation](https://reactjs.org/docs/components-and-props.html#function-and-class-components).

 1. Copy `src/lib/components/ComponentTemplate.react.js` -> `src/lib/components/YourComponent.react.js`
 1. Copy `src/lib/fragments/ComponentTemplate.react.js` -> `src/lib/fragments/YourComponent.react.js`